 Students are expected to work with their academic advisor to ensure that all of their graduate student safety training and degree completion forms are completed in a timely manner.
-Forms can be accessed by students from the graduate school website under Forms and Deadlines. (mtu.edu/gradschool/policies-procedures/forms-deadlines/) Failure to complete these forms can delay graduation.
+Forms can be accessed by students from the graduate school website.
+Failure to complete these forms can delay graduation.